 Licypriya Kangujam is an Indigenous climate activist from India.
 At nine years old, she spoke at the United Nations Climate Conference (COP25) in 2019 and traveled around the world to speak at climate and international conferences.
-Kangujam is a World Children Peace Prize recipient, recognized for her clean air initiatives and protests against the Indian government.
+Kangujam has been recognized for her advocacy for clean air initiatives and protests against the Indian government.

 HIR: You’re by far the HIR’s youngest interviewee ever at just nine years old.
 How did you get your start in climate advocacy?

 Kangujam: Thank you so much for this opportunity.
 I’m glad to hear that I’m the youngest interviewee in your history.

 I was born in a small village of Manipur in North East India surrounded by lush green mountains and an alluring atmosphere.
 I never realized what I’m doing is activism until 2018 when people started calling me a climate activist.
 In 2016, I came to Delhi for the first time for my schooling, but my life became very messy due to the high air pollution level.
 Later, I moved to Bhubaneswar, Odisha, in the same year for my schooling.
 Again my home in Odisha was hit by Cyclone Titli in 2018 and Cyclone Fani in 2019.
 These incidences in my life turned me into an outspoken child that talks about the impact of climate change to our leaders when they failed to act on it.